shanet/blog/_posts/2020-03-04-the-principles-of-an-effective-hiring-process.md

 hidden: true
 ---

-[This is part of a series]({% post_url 2020-04-02-hiring-and-being-hired-for-software-engineers %}) on my experiences and learnings after conducting 750+ interviews and reviewing 10,000+ more over the course of five years.
-From both the candidate and interviewer sides of the table.
+[This is part of a series]({% post_url 2020-04-02-hiring-and-being-hired-for-software-engineers %}) on my experiences and learnings after conducting 750+ interviews and reviewing 10,000+ more over the course of five years and from both the candidate and interviewer sides of the table.

 ---